1. The Fabric of Reality and its Continuum

 Image 5: The Fabric of Reality can be interpreted as a physical continuum, i.e., as that which guarantees the seeming continuity and stability of relations of order and succession between the entities that emerge from and exist within the fabric.

-Dimensionality, understood as physical extension, is intrinsic to matter: at least, this is also what Descartes intended by the formula res-extensa, as stated in Part II, Principle IV, of his Principles of Philosophy, according to which ‘the nature of matter, or of body considered in general, does not consist in the fact that it is hard, heavy, colored, or affects the senses in any other way; but only in the fact that it is a thing possessing extension in length, breadth, and depth.’
+Dimensionality, understood as physical extension, is intrinsic to matter.
+This is also what Descartes meant by res extensa in Part II, Principle IV of his Principles of Philosophy, where he states: ‘the nature of matter, or of body considered in general, does not consist in the fact that it is hard, heavy, colored, or affects the senses in any other way; but only in the fact that it is a thing possessing extension in length, breadth, and depth.’
 [6]

 Image 6: Physical Matter understood as the actualization or concretization of intensive forces acting in the continuum.